-Black Lives Matter Centers Women & Queer People In The Movement For This Simple Reason
+Why Black Lives Matter Puts Women & Queer People At The Center Of The Movement

 Historically, black queer people have been left out of the history books.
 There was a significant amount of queer people who led with and joined Martin Luther King, Jr. in the civil rights movement.
 People like James Baldwin and Audre Lorde, Alice Walker and Bayard Rustin.
 It was a struggle to have black queer people be at the forefront of the movement, but they always were.